M. S. Golwalkar: RSS leadership

 Golwalkar's choice was said to have stunned the RSS volunteers as Hedgewar had passed over several senior activists.
 Golwalkar's background, training, and interests made him an unlikely successor, and Madhukar Dattatraya Deoras said that several RSS leaders were skeptical about Golwalkar's ability as a sarsanghchalak.
-In retrospect, Hedgewar's grooming (including encouragement to obtain a law degree and the authorship of We, or Our Nationhood Defined), is seen as key to Golwalkar's later success.
+In retrospect, Hedgewar's grooming (including encouragement to obtain a law degree and the authorship of We or Our Nationhood Defined), is seen as key to Golwalkar's later success.
 One reason for his choice is that he was thought likely to maintain RSS independence, otherwise liable to be regarded as a youth front of the Hindu Mahasabha.

 As the leader of the RSS for more than 30 years, Golwalkar made it one of the strongest religious-political organisations in India; its membership expanded from 100,000 to over one million, and it branched out into the political, social, religious, educational, and labour fields through 50 front organisations.
 The RSS extended to foreign countries, where Hindus were recruited into organisations such as the Bharatiya Swayamsevak Sangh or the Hindu Swayamsevak Sangh.
 There was a subtle yet important shift in the RSS worldview.
 One of Golwalkar's major innovations was an anti-communist, anti-socialist ideology, with the slogan "Not socialism but Hinduism".
 According to D. R. Goyal, the RSS' anti-Marxist tinge made it popular with the wealthy sections of society who generously supported it.

 The RSS expanded into Jammu and Kashmir in 1940, when Balraj Madhok was sent as a pracharak to Jammu with Prem Nath Dogra as director.
 A shakha was founded in Srinagar in 1944, and Golwalkar visited the city in 1946.

 Reorientation

 Golwalkar's religiosity and apparent disinterest in politics convinced some RSS members that the organisation was no longer relevant to the nationalist struggle.
-It remained separate from the freedom movement, and connections with the Hindu Mahasabha were severed.
+It remained separate from the Indian independence movement, and connections with the Hindu Mahasabha were severed.
 The RSS membership in the Marathi-speaking districts of Bombay became disillusioned and the Bombay sanghchalak, K. B. Limaye, resigned.
 Several swayamsevaks defected and formed the Hindu Rashtra Dal in 1943, with an agenda of a paramilitary struggle against British rule; Nathuram Godse (Gandhi's assassin) was a leader of that group.

 However, Golwalkar moved quickly to consolidate his position.
 He created a network of prant pracharaks (provincial organisers), who would report to him rather than to the sanghchalaks.
 Golwalkar recruited local Congress leaders to preside over RSS functions, demonstrating the organisation's independence from the Hindu Mahasabha.
 The RSS continued to expand during the Second World War, especially in North India and present-day Pakistan.
 Many new members were religious, small-scale entrepreneurs interested in consolidating their caste positions with the RSS' Hindu symbols.